BirdeeHub/ExampleKotlinPluginLoader/README.md

 it can also load from local or over the internet. so thats kinda cool.

-the parent loader "MySystemLoader" loads the program loader, which is more or less just normal but with the api classpath included
+the parent loader "MySystemLoader" is more or less just normal but with the api classpath included

+The system loader exports the api and all dependencies.

+it runs the program which has the program and the plugin loading and management logic in its classpath, and inherits the api interfaces

-the parent loader "MySystemLoader" also is to be the parent of PluginLoader.
+the parent loader "MySystemLoader" also is to be the parent of PluginLoader so that it also inherits the api

 PluginLoader contains wrapper functions for the normal ones that can be toggled off.
+It also contains another class loader.

 It contains PluginClassLoader, which has all of its core functions overridden to use the wrapper functions in PluginLoader